-Significant capital asset activity for the year ended June 30, 2022 was limited to the purchase of a new vehicle, various equipment purchases for the Sanitation Department, and equipment upgrades for the Sewer System.
+Significant capital asset activity for the year ended June 30, 2023 included the purchase of a new vehicles, and various equipment purchases for the Sanitation, Street and Sewer Department.
+The Town also initiated a new lease for Sanitation equipment during the fiscal year.